phel-lang/phel-lang.org/content/documentation/in-the-wild.md

 This page contains a list of libraries and projects that use Phel.
 If you want to add your project/library to this page please create a Pull Request on GitHub.

+## Libraries

+* [phel-cli-gui](https://github.com/Chemaclass/phel-cli-gui) Some Phel functions to render in the terminal.
+It uses the Cursor from the Symfony Command module.

 ## Projects